MOREHIGGS/BLOOP/README.md

 Download the code base with a git clone.
 From this point forward all commands are to be run from inside the Bloop directory

 For cross platform compatibility and clean installation environment we recommend install the code in a container using podman (or docker).
-Alternatively the code can be pip installed locally
+Alternatively the code can be pip installed locally.
 <details>
  <summary>Installition with podman</summary>

-Podman can be installed via:
+If podman is not already installed on your computer you can follow the relavent instructions:

 <details>
 <summary>Windows (using winget in the powershell)</summary>
 Virtualization must be enabled in the BIOS (default for windows 11)